Orbital Sciences Corporationís Antares Rocket is

 (iii) Eight Commercial Resupply Missions (CRS) to deliver

 cargo to the ISS.

-The rocket is powered by two NK-33-derived engines.
-The program will be financed
+The rocket is powered by two NK-33 derived rocket engines.
+The program is financed

 with the participation of NASA.
 As of April 2013 the United States bought around

 40 engines from Russia.